freaksauce/animated-questions/README.md

 ```

 ### Available methods
 In order to navigate from page to page there is an included method that you can attach to onClick events etc. in your Page components.
-It needs 2 arguments, the id attribute of the page you want to scroll to ('P1', 'P2' etc.)
+It needs 2 arguments, the id attribute of the page you want to scroll to ('id1', 'id2' etc.).
+If you do not add an id prop to the child components it will automatically assign an id eg. P2 (P for page, number is the index of the children array)
 ```
-onGoToPage('P2', 'up')
+onGoToPage('question1', 'back')
+onGoToPage('P3', 'next')
 ```

 ### Demo App